 No More VA Loan Limits for King County

 The U.S. Department of Veterans Affairs, which manages the VA home loan program, traditionally limits the portion of the mortgage loan they are willing to guarantee.
 This can affect the amount you are able to borrow when using this program.
-But such is not the case going forward into 2020.
+But such is not the case going forward.

 Please note: It is important to understand that loan limits will still apply on VA loans to veterans who have more than one active VA mortgage or who have defaulted on a previous VA loan.

-According to the real estate data website Zillow, the median home price for King County, Washington rose to $629,000 in December 2019.
-That was actually a slight decline of 2.1% over the previous year, by their analysis.
+According to the real estate data website Zillow, the median home price for King County, Washington rose to $688,500 in December 2020.
+That was a 12.3% increase over the previous year, by their analysis.

 Home prices in King County are some of the highest in the state of Washington.
-Fortunately, the King County real estate market has “normalized” a bit, where home prices are concerned.
-House value appreciation has slowed down, and is expected to continue to remain relatively quiet over the next year or so.
-For example, Zillow predicts a gain of 1.6% over the next 12 months.
+And experts agree that activity in King County will continue to remain busy over the next year or so.
+For example, Zillow predicts a gain of 9.0% over the next 12 months.

 The Department of Veterans Affairs would base its loan limits on the “conforming” caps established by the Federal Housing Finance Agency, and those limits were based on median home prices in each county.
 In short, the VA loan limits were designed to enable borrowers to purchase a moderately priced home.